KevinZhou168/live-staffing-test/README.md

 ## Security & operational considerations

-- Do not commit `service-account.json` or other secrets.
-I noticed a `service-account.json` file in the repo root — ensure it is stored out-of-repo and loaded via environment or secret manager in production.
+- Do not commit secrets or credentials to the repository.
+Use environment variables or secret managers.
 - Limit CORS origins in production (`FRONTEND_ORIGIN`).
 The dev default is `*`.
-- Harden `JOIN_CODE` or replace it with an SSO flow for production-grade authentication.
+- Change `JOIN_CODE` each semester to prevent unauthorized access from previous semesters.
-- Rate-limit and monitor the `SHEET_HISTORY_URL` endpoint to avoid hitting quotas or leaking PII.
+- Rate-limit and monitor the `SHEET_HISTORY_URL` endpoint to avoid hitting Google Apps Script quotas.
+- Use PM2 or similar process manager for automatic restarts and log management in production.

-## Tests & verification (recommended)
+## Tests & verification

 This repo doesn't include an automated test suite yet.
-Recommended minimal tests:
+Future developers on this project should implement the following minimal tests:

 - Unit tests for `draftUtils.shuffleArray` and turn rotation logic (mock `draftState` and `socketHandler` behavior).
 - Integration test: start server, mock DB responses, simulate socket clients to cover registration, start draft, pick, defer, disconnect/rejoin.

 ## Next steps / roadmap

+**Completed improvements:**
+- ✅ Non-blocking Google Sheets integration with queued writes
+- ✅ Pick mutex to prevent race conditions
+- ✅ Background file writes on draft start
+- ✅ State reset on server startup to clear phantom drafters
+- ✅ Data validation before draft starts
+- ✅ Pre-deployment testing script

+**Future enhancements:**
-- Add automated tests (unit + integration) and a CI pipeline.
+- Add automated tests (unit + integration) and a CI pipeline
-- Replace join-code with SSO or token-based auth.
+- Replace join-code with SSO or token-based auth
-- Add RBAC and admin interfaces for seeding/clearing drafts.
+- Add RBAC and admin interfaces for seeding/clearing drafts
-- Move transient data storage from `server/data/*.js` to a Redis cache for better concurrency and horizontal scaling.
+- Move transient data storage from `server/data/*.js` to Redis cache for better concurrency and horizontal scaling
-- Strengthen Google Sheets integration or replace it with a proper event store / audit log (Cloud Logging, BigQuery, or a dedicated audit table).
+- Strengthen Google Sheets integration or replace it with a proper event store / audit log (Cloud Logging, BigQuery, or a dedicated audit table)
-- Add a small admin UI to review and approve imports before committing to Postgres.
+- Add a small admin UI to review and approve imports before committing to Postgres
+- Add WebSocket ping timeout configuration for better connection stability

 ## Who to contact